Possession of Under 20 Grams of Marijuana

 Unlike other controlled substances, you could face lesser charges for possessing a small amount of marijuana.
 Although the laws in Florida are constantly in flux regarding cannabis, it is not legal to carry any amount for recreational purposes.
 Having fewer than twenty grams on you, or exactly twenty grams, may not be as devastating as a felony marijuana possession charge, but a conviction still flags you as a criminal.
 In some cases, the charges alone could prevent you from taking advantage of important opportunities, such as landing a new job or being approved for an apartment.

 Misdemeanor charges for marijuana possession should be taken as seriously as any other charges.
-At The Law Office of Gabriel & Gabriel, we work closely with our clients to develop their cases thoroughly for a strong defense.
+At The Law Office of Gabriel & Gabriel, Brain Gabriel works closely with clients to develop their cases thoroughly for a strong defense.
 Defense attorney Brian Gabriel represents people accused of misdemeanor marijuana possession in Palm Beach County and surrounding counties.
-We work to accomplish the best possible outcome for your case.
+He works to accomplish the best possible outcome for your case.

 Proving Misdemeanor Marijuana Possession